How Much RAM Does My Smartphone Need?

 Software optimisation: Some brands do a better job optimising their software to make the most of available RAM, resulting in a smoother experience even with lower RAM.

-Why Motorola smartphones offer the perfect balance
+Why motorola smartphones offer the perfect balance

-At Motorola, we know that not all users are the same.
+At motorola, we know that not all users are the same.
 That’s why we offer a wide range of smartphones with different RAM options to suit every need and budget.

 Find what works for you